Parakh Madan: Career

 She started her television career with the television series Saathii Re — Saat Kadam...
 Saat Janam (2006–2007), where she played the female lead, Suman.
 Subsequently, she worked in Burey Bhi Hum Bhale Bhi Hum (2009) (Star Plus), she worked in crime show Monica Mogre – Case Files (2009), and Piya Ka Ghar (Sahara One).

 In 2012, she bagged the role of Harry in Sony Entertainment Television's Bade Achhe Lagte Hain.
 From 2012 to 2013, she played Natasha Amber Shastri in Sahara One's Rishton Ke Bhanwar Mein Uljhi Niyati.
 In 2013, she joined the cast of Life OK's Savdhaan India.
 In 2014, she appeared in Life OK's Tumhari Paakhi as Suman Saxena.
 In the same year, she played the role Bindiya in Zee TV's Sapne Suhane Ladakpan Ke.
 In 2015, she portrayed Nivedita Luthra in Life OK's Kalash – Ek Vishwaas.
 She quit the show in April 2016.

 In 2020, she returned to TV after 4 years with Zee TV's Qurbaan Hua as Gazala Rahil Baig.
 From February 2022 to May 2023, she appeared as Masoom in Zee TV's Meet: Badlegi Duniya Ki Reet.
+She entered Bhagya Lakshmi post 7-year leap as Aanchal in June 2024 and portrayed till the conclusion of the show in June 2025.

+In May 2026, she joined Ekta Kapoor's iconic soap opera, Kyunki Saas Bhi Kabhi Bahu Thi 2 as Niyati along with Akashdeep Saigal.